Getting Started with Angular Kanban Component

 @import '../node_modules/@syncfusion/ej2-angular-kanban/styles/material.css';

-Modify the template in [src/app/app.component.ts] file to render the ej2-angular-kanban component.
+Modify the template in the [src/app/app.component.ts] file to render the Kanban component.
+Add the Angular Kanban by using the <ejs-kanban> selector in the template section of the app.component.ts file.

 src/app/app.component.ts